pablospaltro/pablospaltro/README.md

 Hi, there!
 I'm Pablo, a Developer and QA Automation Tester in progress.

-I'm constantly exploring new ideas, with self-taught enthusiasm and the supportive helping hand of friends and colleagues.

 Open to working on and contributing to new projects! 🚀

 ---